 Workflow · Mastering

 A master can sound right on your monitors and still arrive wrong.
-Specula reads the per-platform gain each streaming service will apply, checks the true peak, loudness range, stereo width, and phase that decide whether it holds together at delivery, and lets you audition the file the way Spotify or Apple Music will actually play it, before you upload.
+Specula shows the gain each streaming service will apply to the file, alongside the true peak, loudness range, stereo width, and phase behind that number.
+When the readings look close, audition the master the way Spotify or Apple Music will actually play it.

 Sounds right, fails at delivery